Jenny Chapman, Artist

 I’m a professional artist and writer.
 I studied illustration, animation and drawing at Edinburgh College of Art (B.A.
 Hons. and M.Des.), following a general Foundation Diploma in Art and Design at Camberwell College of Arts, London, and a degree and postgrad research in Art History and Philosophy 🙂

-I paint and draw the landscape and wildlife around me, creating work mainly for reproduction, which I sell as giclée prints, posters, greetings cards, postcards, etc., and also make available through Redbubble so that you can buy bags, purses, cushions, clocks and other items for the home printed with my original images.
+I paint and draw the landscape and wildlife around me, creating work mainly for reproduction, which I sell as giclée prints, posters, greetings cards, postcards, etc., and on a range of gifts printed with my original images – all available to buy at my Folksy shop.
 Some of my paintings are created as illustrations for my series of children’s books, the Tales from the Adventures of Algy.

 I usually create work on a fairly small scale (up to A3+), and scan it at high resolution in my own studio for reproduction, but in some cases it is then blown up to large poster size.
 Most of my art work is created with the highest quality professional watercolour media, using pure paint for the landscapes and combining watercolour paints and paint sticks with watercolour and non-soluble pencils for the wildlife art.
 I also like to sketch in water-soluble Indian Ink.

 With the exception of greetings cards and postcards, I now make all reproductions of my paintings myself, in my own studio, using a professional quality inkjet printer with lightfast pigment inks on archival quality papers, or special canvas for canvas prints.
 I then mount and frame the paper prints, and stretch the canvas prints which are then coated with Winsor and Newton’s professional UV varnish to protect them.